- Whom do I call for a maintenance issue?

 For “Emergency” requests we dispatch via radio immediately.
 The “Urgent” requests we dispatch the same day, most often by radio depending on the nature of the request.
 For the typical “Routine” request, we typically assign it to the appropriate shop within 24 hours.
 A Service Supervisor or Technician should contact you within 48 hours.

-- How do I check the status of a submitted work request?
+- How do I check the status of a submitted work order?

-- How will I know that my work request has been completed?
+- How will I know that my work order has been completed?

 The requester will receive an e-mail stating the work order has been completed and closed.
 A link to a customer satisfaction survey will be in the closing email.
 Facilities Management welcomes any and all feedback.
 All responses to the survey will remain anonymous unless the requester ask to be contacted by the department director.